2011 Minsk Metro bombing

-The 2011 Minsk Metro bombing took place on 11 April 2011 when 15 people were killed and 204 were injured when a bomb exploded within the Minsk Metro, Belarus.
+The 2011 Minsk Metro bombing took place on 11 April 2011 when 15 people were killed and 315 were injured when a bomb exploded within the Minsk Metro, Belarus.
 The explosion happened at the central Kastryčnickaja station at 17:55 local time.

 Initially the cause of the explosion was unclear, but was found to have been a bomb.
 The Prosecution Office launched a criminal investigation and classified the event as a terrorist attack.
 Two suspects arrested on 13 April confessed to the bombing but the motives remained unclear.
 In March 2012, both perpetrators, Dzmitry Kanavalau and Uladzislau Kavalyou, were executed by shooting.

 There has been considerable debate about the possibility that the Belarusian government itself was behind the bombing.
 The UN Security Council statement condemning the bombing refers to "the apparent terrorist attack".
 The trial attracted international political condemnation and the verdicts passed out have been questioned, primarily by the Belarusian opposition and the EU.
 The bombing came at a time of a serious economic crisis and protests against President Alexander Lukashenko's government.

 Background

 The bombing of the Minsk Metro led to the country's largest loss of life since 53 people were crushed to death at Nemiga in 1999.

 Previous bombings in the recent history of Belarus did not result in any fatalities.
 In September 2005, two bombings occurred in the northeastern city of Vitebsk.
-The first was blamed on criminal gangs, and the second, in which 46 people were injured outside a cafe, was blamed on hooliganism.
+The first was blamed on criminal gangs, and the second, in which 46 people were injured outside a cafe, on hooliganism.
 During the Belarus Independence Day celebrations on 4 July 2008, 54 people were injured when a bomb exploded at a concert in Minsk.
 Like the bombing at the Vitebsk cafe in 2005, the concert bombing in Minsk was blamed on hooliganism.

 The 2010 Belarusian presidential election was held in December.
 Lukashenko won 79.65% of the vote (he gained 5,130,557 votes) with 90.65% of the electorate voting.
 Up to 40,000 people protested against Lukashenko and about 600 were arrested.
 The economic crisis of 2011 meant that the rubel fell considerably during the year and the average salary (in dollars) decreased by 38% between December 2010 and May 2011.
 This would inspire further protests against Lukashenko's government in June of that year.